Day 20 - Coincidences and Conversations : Rocamadour to Labastide-Murat

 the shade on the patio outside our hotel and enjoyed a cold pint.
 As we

-sat there several others we are hiking with joined us.
-On this same patio we met Bill, who is from Guelph, Ontario, and who is walking GR46, among things.
-He is in a similar field of work to us, and is involved with Hike Ontario, a trekking organization we are a part of at home.
+sat there several others we were hiking with joined us.
+On this same patio, we met Bill, who is from Guelph, Ontario, and who is walking GR46, among other things.
+He is in a similar field of work to us and is involved with Hike Ontario, a trekking organization of which the Bruce Trail which we practiced on for the Via Podiensis is a member.

 Comments